sustrik/ribosome/README.md

 Ribosome doesn't allow for tabs in the input, however, when generating output it can, on demand, replace all leading whitespace by tabs.
-To switch this functionality on use '/!tabsize' command:
+To switch this functionality on use '/!tabsize' command, providing desired size of the tab as a parameter:

 ```
 ./!tabsize(4)